How to Choose a TEFL Course: Is Online or Onsite Certification Right for Me?

 I want more personalized job placement assistance.

 2. Online TEFL certification.
 Online certification might include a self-paced, self-study course, or a more structured, interactive e-learning course.
 The schedule of such courses is often flexible and the cost is quite affordable.
-These programs often do not include teaching practicum, though, so if you would like the chance to practice teach before going abroad, you can always consider adding a teaching practicum to your online TEFL course.
+These programs often do not include hands-on teaching practicum.
+However, if you would like the chance to practice teaching before going abroad, you can always consider adding a teaching practicum to your online TEFL course.

 Check the statements that are true for you: